 Extremadura: Guadalupe

-The Royal Monastery of Santa María de Guadalupe, a UNESCO World Heritage Site, is undoubtedly the iconic landmark of this historic destination with cobblestone streets in the province of Cáceres.
+The Royal Monastery of Santa María de Guadalupe, a UNESCO World Heritage Site, is undoubtedly the icon of this historic destination of cobbled streets in the province of Cáceres.
 The library of this Gothic-Mudejar style monument houses the codices known as Illuminated Manuscripts.
 The porticoed houses, Gil Cordero's house, the 17 fountains scattered throughout the town and the Mudejar gallery are other points of interest.
-You will also have the opportunity to learn about the network of Caminos a Guadalupe,13 pilgrimage routes to explore on foot, by bike, or on horseback, passing through breathtaking natural landscapes such as Villuercas Ibores Jara Geopark.
+You can also discover the network of the Caminos a Guadalupe, 13 pilgrimage routes to be followed on foot, by bicycle or on horseback, and to visit incredible natural areas such as the Villuercas Ibores Jara Geopark.
 If your trip coincides with the Geodisea Festival in November, you can participate in a multitude of activities related to geology, adventure, cultural heritage and local cuisine.

 Plazaola Green Route in Navarre